saraelizalde/petit-talk/README.md

 Email: Target all segments for conversion and retention (newsletters, promotions, personalized reminders).

 ## 9. Deployment & Setup
+This project was deployed to [Heroku](https://id.heroku.com/): a hosting platform.

+1. Create a Database
+     - I used PostgreSQL.
+2. Create a new app on Heroku.
+     - Navigate to the Heroku dashboard and create a new app.
+3. Configure Database
+     - In the 'Settings' tab of your new app, under 'CONFIG VARS', add a key called DATABASE_URL and paste the database URL into the value field.
+4. Configure Stripe
+     - Create a Stripe account if you don’t have one.
+     - In your env.py file and Heroku CONFIG VARS, add:
+          - STRIPE_PUBLIC_KEY=<your-public-key>
+          - STRIPE_SECRET_KEY=<your-secret-key>
+     - Use test keys for development and live keys for production.
+5. Configure AWS for Media Storage
+     - Create an AWS S3 bucket for storing media files.
+     - Add the following to your env.py file and Heroku CONFIG VARS:
+         - AWS_ACCESS_KEY_ID=<your-access-key>
+         - AWS_SECRET_ACCESS_KEY=<your-secret-key>
+         - AWS_STORAGE_BUCKET_NAME=<your-bucket-name>
+     - Update settings.py to use django-storages for media storage with:
+         - DEFAULT_FILE_STORAGE = 'storages.backends.s3boto3.S3Boto3Storage'
+6. Clone the repository from GitHub and connect to Heroku
+    - Clone the repository from GitHub locally.
+    - Connect your project to Heroku via the Deploy tab.
+7. Add your env.py file to .gitignore
+     - Ensure all sensitive environment variables are stored only in your env.py file and never pushed to GitHub, including:
+         - SECRET_KEY
+         - STRIPE_PUBLIC_KEY
+         - STRIPE_SECRET_KEY
+         - AWS_ACCESS_KEY_ID
+         - AWS_SECRET_ACCESS_KEY
+         - AWS_STORAGE_BUCKET_NAME,
+8. Update your CONFIG VARS section on Heroku
+     - Add the same environment variables to Heroku’s CONFIG VARS.
+9. Configure Django settings
+     - Update your settings.py to read from environment variables (SECRET_KEY, DATABASE_URL, DEBUG...).
+     - Set ALLOWED_HOSTS to include your Heroku app's domain.
+     - Configure static files using WhiteNoise by adding it to MIDDLEWARE in settings.py.
+     - Ensure DEBUG = False in production, and DEBUG = True locally for development.
+10. Install Dependencies
+     - Ensure all dependencies are installed by running: pip install -r requirements.txt
+11. Collect Static files
+     - Collect the static files in your project using: python manage.py collectstatic
+12. Create a Superuser
+     - Run : python manage.py createsuperuser
+     - Follow the prompts to set username, email, and password(this allows you to access the Django admin panel).
+13. Deploy the App
+     - Go to the Deploy tab of your app in Heroku.
+     - Choose the main branch.
+     - Click Deploy Branch manually.
+     - Once deployed, visit your Heroku app to verify it is running.

 ## 10. Bugs & Challenges Encountered